Knapp Center: Events

 The arena is the home arena for Drake Men's and Women's Basketball and Drake Women's Volleyball.
 The first Drake Bulldogs basketball game was played on December 5, 1992.

 During a Missouri Valley Conference record 47 straight conference win streak spanning from 2016 to 2019, the Drake Bulldogs women's basketball team recorded a conference record 22 straight home conference wins during the span.
 Both records are second in NCAA women's history to UConn Huskies women's basketball.

 During the Drake Relays the arena hosts the Beautiful Bulldog Contest and serves as a media center for athlete interviews along with providing additional locker room and warm-up facilities for athletes.

 Each May, in addition to Drake University commencement ceremonies the arena hosts numerous area high school graduation ceremonies.

-The arena has also hosted media & campaign spin rooms during on-campus political debates and hosted various academic lectures, including lectures from Maya Angelou, Tim Gunn, as well as appearances by former Presidents Jimmy Carter and Donald Trump.
+The arena has also hosted media and campaign spin rooms during on-campus political debates and hosted various academic lectures, including lectures from Maya Angelou, Tim Gunn, as well as appearances by former Presidents Jimmy Carter and Donald Trump.